Overview of the main types of Developer Contributions

 Special Educational Needs and Disabilities (SEND)

 3.28.
-Section 6 of Hampshire County Council's Developer Contributions towards Children's Service Facilities Guidance Note explains that wherever possible, children with SEND are educated in mainstream schools.
+Paragraphs 43 to 46 in part 3 of Hampshire County Council's Guidance on Planning Obligations and Developer Infrastructure Contributions explains that wherever possible, children with SEND are educated in mainstream schools.
 However, for some specific needs, it is appropriate to provide additional resources and, in a small number of cases, to provide places in special schools or resourced provision attached to a mainstream school.
 In such instances, detailed discussions will be needed with the developer to ascertain whether there is a need for a contribution towards the additional educational facilities required for these pupils and where these will be located in relation to the development.

 Early Years Education

 3.29.
 In addition to the provision of schools for children of statutory school age, Hampshire County Council has a statutory duty to ensure that there are sufficient places available (although not normally as a provider itself) to meet the early years education (EYE) requirements for eligible two-year old and all three and four-year old children within communities.
-Paragraphs 7.1 to 7.4 of the County Council's Developer Contributions towards Children's Service Facilities Guidance Note sets out Hampshire County Council's approach and expects local planning authorities to keep in mind the possible needs for EYE provision when considering allocations of space for, and contributions towards the cost of providing, community facilities within any new development.
+Paragraphs 47 to 49 in part 3 of the County Council's Guidance on Planning Obligations and Developer Infrastructure Contributions sets out Hampshire County Council's approach and expects local planning authorities to keep in mind the possible needs for EYE provision when considering allocations of space for, and contributions towards the cost of providing, community facilities within any new development.

 Transport Infrastructure